monking/Vim-Primer/README.md

 - `y` will 'yank', as usual, but when you `p`ut, it will insert as a column, offsetting the text below your cursor.

+#### macros

 Literally any command within Vim can be recorded and repeated as a macro.
-Each macro is named with an alphanumeric character, so to set the `a` macro, type `qa` in Normal Mode, do your action, then, type `q` again in Normal Mode.
+To start recording a macro, type `q` in Normal Mode, then choose a letter to assign to it.
+Do your action, then, type `q` again in Normal Mode.
 You can run the macro now with `@a`.
 To run the same macro again, use `@@`.

 Here's a good example of the power of macros: I have two files open, a plain text list of names and an XML document with empty tags.
 I can begin recording my macro in the first file, copy the name (really, the first character to the last `0v$y`), switch to the XML file, find the next empty block and paste in the name with `p`.
-I then switch back to the first document and make sure that my cursor is in effectively the same position relative to my next name as it was in the first place, then type `q` to end recording.
+I then switch back to the first document and make sure that my cursor is in a similar place relative to the next line as it was to my first line, then type `q` to end recording.
 Now I have a repetitive action recorded, and I can just run the macro again and again and it will populate all the names.

 ### external commands